Quantum erasing the memory of Wigner's friend: Introduction

 \section{Introduction}

-In his famous gedankenexperiment, Wigner analyzes a setup in which a whole lab, containing a human being (a friend of his) is measured by a ``super-observer'' assumed to have full control over all the lab degrees of freedom \cite{Wigner67}.
-Paradoxical conclusions may emerge from such situations due to the tension between the rules of evolution for arbitrary isolated quantum systems, which in principle can be applied at any scale, and the need for the projection postulate to describe measurements performed by observers.
-While in most practical situations, it is clear whether or not an entity should be considered as a quantum system or an observer---and therefore whether its interaction with the system should be described with a unitary evolution (Schr\"odinger equation) or via the projection postulate---the transition between these two behaviors continues to cause much debate.
-In particular it remains unclear where such a ``cut'' \cite{Heisenberg30} exists between systems that can exist in superposition and those which cannot either in principle or in practice.
+In his famous gedankenexperiment, Wigner analyzes a setup in which a ``super-observer'' is assumed to be able to measure a whole lab, containing a human being (a friend of his), in any basis \cite{Wigner67}.
+Paradoxical conclusions may emerge from such situations due to the tension between the rules of evolution for isolated quantum systems, which in principle can be applied at any scale, and the need for the projection postulate to describe measurements performed by observers.
+While in most practical situations, it is clear whether or not an entity should be considered as a quantum system or an observer -- and therefore whether its interaction with the system should be described with a unitary evolution (Schr\"odinger equation) or via the projection postulate -- the transition between these two behaviors continues to cause much debate.
+In particular it remains unclear where such a ``cut'' \cite{Heisenberg30} exists between systems that can be in quantum superposition and those which cannot either in principle or in practice.

-In Ref.~\citep{Frauchiger18}, Frauchiger and Renner (FR) present an extended Wigner friend scenario involving two observers, the friends of Wigner, and two ``super-observers'', W and \textoverline{W}.
-The latter are assumed to have perfect control of the two friends and their labs, and be able to measure them in arbitrary bases.
-FR key result is to formulate apparently natural assumptions about this setup which they argue lead to an inconsistency.
+In Ref.~\cite{Frauchiger18}, Frauchiger and Renner (FR) present an extended Wigner friend scenario involving two observers, the friends of Wigner, and two ``super-observers'', W and \textoverline{W}.
+The latter are assumed to be able to measure their friends and their labs in arbitrary bases of states.
+FR's key result is to formulate apparently natural assumptions about this setup which they argue lead to an inconsistency.
 This study has triggered a large number of comments and articles re-examining the scenario.
-These new papers have identified hidden assumptions \cite{Sudbery19,Nurgalieva19}, gathered different arguments against FR's surprising conclusion \cite{Healey18,Lazarovici19,Fortin19,Waaijer19}, and generated new discussions of the quantum formalism and its interpretations \cite{Bub17,Baumann18,Krismer18,Stacey19,Losada19}.
+These new papers have identified hidden assumptions \cite{Sudbery19,Nurgalieva19}, gathered different arguments questioning FR's surprising conclusion \cite{Healey18,Lazarovici19,Fortin19,Waaijer19}, and generated new discussions of the quantum formalism and its interpretations \cite{Baumann18,Krismer18,Stacey19,Losada19,Nurgalieva20,Bub21}.

-Below, we propose a simple reformulation of this scenario based on an optical interferometer.
-Crucially, in our setup, the observers and their labs are replaced by small quantum systems, that we refer to as \emph{memories}.
-Provided they remain untouched after interacting with the system to be measured, each memory behaves as an observer, in the sense that from the point of view of any other observer, the quantum statistics of the system matches that of the state randomly collapsed in the measurement basis according to Born's rule.
-Although our simplification marks a philosophical departure from FR's discussion of a ``friend", our model, in fact, leads to the same mathematical description.